Patriot Women Take Tea and a Stand

 Now hidden within a gated community is the home and grave of Samuel Johnston.
 He owned all of the land along the left edge of the bay, one of his three plantations.
 Born in Scotland in 1733, Johnston was brought to North Carolina as a toddler, when his father got a colonial post through his brother, the royal governor.
 A Yale dropout, Johnston studied law with local attorney Thomas Barker, Penelope’s husband, and passed the bar in 1756.

-Three years later he was elected to the Provincial Assembly, and was returned until that body collapsed with the flight of the royal governor from New Bern in 1775.
+Three years later he was elected to the Provincial Assembly, and served until that body collapsed with the flight of the royal governor from New Bern in 1775.
 A strong supporter of the revolution and member of the committee of safety, Johnston nonetheless took in the Polloks after Cullen’s torture and was known to oppose personal violence against Loyalists.
 Early in the war he served in the initial Provincial Congresses (predecessors of the modern General Assembly), facilitating the last two as president.
 Later he was in the Continental Congress, but turned down the first presidency of the United States under the Articles of the Confederation that preceded the Constitution.
 He returned home.

 After the war he was a lawyer, president of the state conventions to ratify the U.S. Constitution, governor for two terms, a U.S. senator, and a judge, before retiring at age 70.
 He lived at the house here, “Hayes,” until dying at 83.